-Members were reminded that the Sports Awards event took place on Thursday 14 November 2019 at Theatre at the Mill.
+Members are reminded that Sports Awards event took place on Thursday 14 November 2019 at Theatre at the Mill.
 Once again, the interest in the awards was significant with 90 nominations shortlisted by the Sports Awards Working Group across 8 categories.